If you came here searching for the best dog training tools for barking, I’ve got you covered.

 While I still feel that punishment-based collars are the wrong way to go, I know some dog owners feel like they’re the only good option.

 I’d rather you go with vibrations than shocks and sprays.

 Like I said, this one is humane enough that deaf dog owners use it in positive training methods as well.

 Just make sure you follow fitting directions very, very, very carefully.
 A wrong fit can damage your dog’s neck.

-- ADJUSTABLE FOR SMALL, MEDIUM AND LARGE DOGS - no shock bark collar is 100% water-resistant with a strap for dogs weighing 10 to 110 lbs with neck size of 9 to 22 inches.
-High-quality material and technology can use frequently and last for long-time without troubles.
+- ADJUSTABLE FOR SMALL, MEDIUM AND LARGE DOGS - no shock bark collar is adjustable for dogs weighing 11 to 110 lbs with neck size of 9 to 22 inches.
+Adjust the strap according to the size of your dog.

-- EXTRA PARTS - In addition to the automatic stop barking collar we have included USB cable, 2 types of plastic prongs and 2 color covers.
+- EXTRA PARTS - In addition to the automatic stop barking collar we have included USB cable, 2 types of plastic prongs, and 2 color covers.
 That allows you to customize non-shock bark collar and to give each of your dogs a unique design.

 As you can see, the list of humane dog training tools for barking is fairly short.

 I personally recommend #1 used in conjunction with #2.
 While they don’t give immediate results, they’ll work much better in the long run than punishing your dog for natural behavior.